Funds designed to match your investment goals

 Architas MA Active Reserve Fund – risk profile 2

-This fund is designed to give you a diversified alternative to investing in cash, with potentially higher returns than you’d get from a cash account, but with only a low level of volatility (risk), having a risk profile of 2, in a range from 1 to 7 where 1 is the lowest risk and 7 the highest.
+The Fund seeks to achieve capital growth and income with a low level of volatility (risk), having a risk profile of 2, in a range from 1 to 7 where 1 is the lowest risk and 7 the highest.
 The fund doesn’t invest in shares (equities), but instead invests in a global portfolio of assets that tend to be lower risk, including bonds, property, alternative assets (such as commodities, like oil), cash and money markets.

 Architas MA Active Moderate Income Fund - risk profile 3

 Designed to have a fairly low level of ups and downs, this fundseeks to achieve income with a below median level of volatility (risk), having a risk profile of 3, in a range from 1 to 7 where 1 is the lowest risk and 7 the highest.
 It does this by investing in a global portfolio that combines shares in companies, corporate and government bonds, property and alternative assets (such as commodities – tradable goods like oil).

 More about this fund, including its yield

 Architas MA Active Intermediate Income Fund - risk profile 4

 The fund seeks to achieve income with a median level of volatility (risk), having a risk profile of 4, in a range from 1 to 7 where 1 is the lowest risk and 7 the highest.
 It does this by investing in a range of shares, bonds, property and cash, and also includes some alternative assets – including ‘real’ assets such as infrastructure or commodities (tradable goods, which can be anything from gold to livestock).